 This session is a panel discussion with three participants who have experience or expertise with nonprofit boards.
 Join us as we explore the definitions of diversity, why diversity matters and how to overcome the challenges of finding qualified candidates.

 Jenn Char moved to Washington, D.C. to work for People for the American Way to assist the public policy team with research, written communications and lobbying Capitol Hill.
 She gained experience of campaign work, and she was hooked.
 She spent the next four years working every facet of campaigns, from communications to opposition research to direct mail to fundraising.
 In 2008, Ms. Char moved to Houston and worked as a fundraiser for three campaigns, ending with the Annise Parker campaign for mayor.
 She accompanied her to City Hall when she won.
 Ms. Char served as a city employee under two mayoral administrations, where she handled board appointments, external affairs strategy and communications.
 She has volunteered and worked with many organizations, including Texas Children's Hospital and Meals on Wheels and is a Junior League member.
 In 2014, she became a British-American Project Fellow, joining an international group of leaders in business, politics and the media.
 Ms. Char is a graduate of Boston University.

 An essential component of successful messaging is translating a nonprofit’s unique culture and philosophy of care into what clients actually experience.
-This workshop utlizes messaging exercises and case studies to illustrate how to translate messages into experiences that influence income and enhance donor relations.
+This workshop utilizes messaging exercises and case studies to illustrate how to translate messages into experiences that influence income and enhance donor relations.

 Kelli B. Newman, APR, president of Newman & Newman Inc., brings 30 years of communication experience to her position as president of Newman & Newman, where her responsibilities center on formulating messaging strategies, developing communication plans and producing communication tools for both nonprofit and for-profit clients.